 - L'Occitane, Almond Smoothing and Beautifying Milk Concentrate, $54

-When you skin has been dried off, it's important to seal in the moisture from the shower, and the quicker you do this after your shower, the better your skin will look and feel.
-And if your moisturizer of choice is a body oil, it's actually best to apply it to damp skin.
-Make sure you're careful, since spilled oil will make your tub or floor very slippery.
-Don't fall into the easy trap of being lazy and waiting more than 10 minutes after you get out of the shower or bath to moisturize your skin.
+When your skin has been dried off, it's important to seal in the moisture from the shower, and the quicker you do this after your shower, the better your skin may look and feel.
+Plus, if your moisturizer of choice is a body oil, it's actually best to apply it to damp skin.
+Just make sure you're careful since spilled oil will make your tub or floor very slippery.
+And don't fall into the easy trap of being lazy and waiting more than 10 minutes after you get out of the shower or bath to moisturize your skin.
 The sooner you get that hydrating product on, the better.